The dynamics of the TRAPPIST-1 system in the context of its formation: Preliminary simulations

 The set of our models is listed in \Tb{model}.
 Different columns express model characteristics.
-In \modeli model, we set the cavity radius at $r_{\mathrm{c}}\sim0.13\,\mathrm{au}$, which coincides with the observed location of planet b.
-In \modelii model, we insert planet g interior to the 3:2 MMR location.
-In \modeliii model, we set $r_{\mathrm{c}}\sim0.23\,\mathrm{au}$, which coincides with the observed location of planet d, and insert planet g interior to 3:2.
-In \modeliv model, we additionally switch on the one-sided repulsive torque from the gas disc on planet c in the cavity.
-The first three models will be discussed in this section and model \modeliv will be discussed in \se{model4}.
+In \modeli model, we set the cavity radius at $r_{\mathrm{c}}=0.013\,\mathrm{au}$, which coincides with the observed location of planet b.
+In the \modelii model, we insert planet g interior to the 3:2 MMR location.
+In the \modeliii model, we set $r_{\mathrm{c}}=0.023\,\mathrm{au}$, which coincides with the observed location of planet d, and insert planet g interior to 3:2.
+In the \modeliv model, we additionally switch on the one-sided repulsive torque from the gas disc on planet c in the cavity, while in \modelv we use a particular choice for this repulsive force.
+The first three models will be discussed in this section.
+Model \modeliv and \modelv will be discussed in \se{3BR_test} and \se{new_model}, respectively.